Apple again seeks decisive U.S. court ruling against Samsung

 The trial is expected to last until early May.

-The case in U.S. District Court, Northern District of California is Apple Inc vs. Samsung Electronics Co Ltd, 12-630.
+The case in U.S. District Court, Northern District of California is Apple Inc vs Samsung Electronics Co Ltd, 12-630.
+(Reporting by Dan Levine; Editing by Richard Chang)